 Resource Access Control (RAC) use case.
-As is common practice in industry, the cyberinfrastructure team of the OOI project [34] manages communication protocol specifications through a combination of informal sequence diagrams and prose descriptions.
-Figure 2 (left)

-Fig. 2: Sequence diagram (left) and Scribble protocol (right) for the RAC use case gives an abridged version of a sequence diagram given in the OOI documentation for the Resource Access Control use case [36], regarding access control of users to sensor devices in the ION cyberinfrastucture for data acquisition.
+As is common practice in industry, the cyberinfrastructure team of the OOI project [28] manages communication protocol specifications through a combination of informal sequence diagrams and prose descriptions.
+Figure 2 (left) gives an abridged version of a sequence diagram given in the OOI documentation for the Resource Access Control use case [29], regarding access control of users to sensor devices in the ION Cyberinfrastucture for data acquisition.
 In the ION setting, a User interacts with a sensor device via its Agent proxy (which interacts with the device via a separate protocol outside of this example).
 ION Controller agents manage concerns such as authentication of users and metering of service usage.